sjswuitchik/duck_comp_gen/README.md

 Genome assembly and comparative genomics project with the freckled duck (Stictonetta naevosa; stiNae), ruddy duck (Oxyura jamaicensis; oxyJam), African pygmy-goose (Nettapus auritus; netAur), and black-headed duck (Heteronetta atricapilla; hetAtr) from 10x data using Supernova assembly.

 Code is being written and optimized, so will change frequently as analyses progress.
-Most up-to-date/optimized code will be in zNCBI_run as analyses are refined.
+Initial analyses are in chrOnly_run, done on data containing only chromosomes before NCBI submission was finalized.
+NCBI_run contains analyses/scripts/output from publically available genomes from NCBI.
+Most up-to-date/optimized code will be in NCBI_run as analyses are refined.